English Orientation Packet

 CLASSIFICATION

 PCF has a five level classification system for inmates.
 Generally, higher levels receive more privileges (refer to the included matrix).
 UDC contract inmates will normally retain their State-assigned classification level.
 Adjustments may be made, if necessary.
 For all other inmates, a worksheet is completed in order to assign the appropriate classification level to each inmate.
-Factors on the worksheet include: Current crimes, nature of crimes, prior convictions, demeanor, past history, and other related factors.
+Factors on the worksheet include: Current crimes, nature of crimes, prior convictions, past history, and other related factors.
 This process is completed to ensure safety, security, order, and discipline within the facility.
 Inmates placed on “administrative segregation” status will generally be allowed the property and privileges of their assigned classification level (unless the items present a threat to legitimate institutional interests, safety, security, and/or order).
 This administrative status is reviewed weekly.
 Administrative segregation is non-punitive.
 Inmates are granted one “Classification Challenge” per year at the inmate’s request.
 Inmates placed on Lockdown status will lose their classification level privileges.
 After the lockdown status has ended, the inmate will return to the previous classification level status; unless a review of the classification level resulted in a level change.
 A classification level review will normally be conducted at the end of the lockdown status; prior to re-housing.

 COMMISSARY PROCEDURES